CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ],
 "repairs_with": [ "plastic" ],               // Material types that this item can be repaired with.
 Defaults to all the item materials.
 "weapon_category": [ "WEAPON_CAT1" ],        // (Optional) Weapon categories this item is in for martial arts.
-"cutting": 0,                                // (Optional, default = 0) Cutting damage caused by using it as a melee weapon.
-This value cannot be negative.
-"bashing": 0,                                // (Optional, default = 0) Bashing damage caused by using it as a melee weapon.
-This value cannot be negative.
+"melee_damage": {                            // (Optional) Damage caused by using it as a melee weapon.
+These values cannot be negative.
+  "bash": 0,
+  "cut": 0
+},
 "to_hit": 0,                                 // (Optional, deprecated, default = 0) To-hit bonus if using it as a melee weapon (whatever for?).
 The object version is preferred
 "to_hit" {                                   // (Optional, Preferred) To hit bonus values, see below "grip": "solid",                           // the item's grip value